-Are you currently using Raspberry Pi 4 and looking forward to the release of the Pi 5?
+Are you currently using Raspberry Pi 4 and looking forward to the release date of the Raspberry Pi 5?
 It has been a decade since the launch of the first generation Raspberry Pi.
-Ten years after Raspberry Pi 1 became available to the public, people are gearing up for Raspberry Pi 5.
+More than ten years after Raspberry Pi 1 became available to the public, people are gearing up for Raspberry Pi 5.

 Many users are excited about what to expect from the fifth generation of Raspberry Pi.
-In this article, we’ll tell you all you need to know before its launch.
-We will also answer some common questions people are asking about the new Raspberry Pi.
+In this article, I will give you some updates about its launch planned for the end of October 2023.